-It's possible to play Japanese-region Nintendo 64 games on a U.S. Nintendo 64 console by replacing the cartridge's back panel with a back panel of any U.S. region Nintendo 64 game to bypass the cartridge lock found within the system's cartridge slot.
+It's possible to play Japanese-region Nintendo 64 games on a U.S. Nintendo 64 console by replacing the cartridge's back panel with a back panel of any U.S. region Nintendo 64 game to bypass the region-locking tabs found within the system's cartridge slot.

 The Nintendo 64 controller has the same color scheme as the Super Famicom Controller

 Netscape's founder, Marc Andreessen, proposed to Nintendo to create an online service for the Nintendo 64, however Nintendo wanted full control and the deal fell through.